 A Discussion Regarding the Public Relations Profession and Media Industry

-I recently attended and reflected upon a virtual discussion presented by the Philadelphia Public Relations Association (PPRA).
+This virtual discussion was presented by the Philadelphia Public Relations Association (PPRA).
 The PPRA is a leading organization for communications professionals in the Greater Philadelphia region.

 The speakers included:

 - Jim Walsh, Staff Writer for the Courier-Post

 - Len Lear, Features Editor for Chestnut Hill Local

 - Tom Waring, Editor of the Northeast Times